ethereum/execution-spec-tests/docs/tutorials/state_transition.md

 # State Transition Tests

 This tutorial teaches you to create a state transition execution specification test.
-These tests verify that a blockchain, starting from a defined pre-state, will reach a specified post-state after executing a set of specific transactions.
+These tests verify that a starting pre-state will reach a specified post-state after executing a single transaction.

 ## Pre-requisites